shaundomingo/blog/source/_posts/Distributed-Wordpress-with-Kubernetes-and-CoreOS.md

   - wordpress
   - virtualbox
   - vagrant
+excerpt: An older exploration (from 2016) of what it took to get wordpress running in Kubernetes and CoreOS with help from VirtualBox and Vagrant.
 ---

 In a previous post I unearthed how I put together a [distributed wordpress cluster running in a multi-node CoreOS cluster](Distributed-Wordpress-with-CoreOS).